fabianjost/Summaries/Artificial-Intelligence/Part-V_Reasoning-with-Uncertain-Knowledge/04_Chapter-22_Making-Simple-Decisions-Rationally.md

 &Monotonicity: &A ≻ B ⇒ (p>q) ⇔ [p, A; (1 − p), B] ⪰ [q, A; (1 − q), B]\\
 &Decomposability: &[p, A; (1 − p), [q, B; (1 − q), C]] ∼ [p, A; (1 − p)q, B; (1 − p)(1 − q), C]
 \end{align}$$
-- **Orderarbility**: Given any two prizes or lotteries, a rational agent must either prefer one to the other or else rate the two as equally preferable.
+- **Orderability**: Given any two prizes or lotteries, a rational agent must either prefer one to the other or else rate the two as equally preferable.
 That is, the agent cannot avoid deciding.
 Refusing to bet is like refusing to allow time to pass.
 - **Transitivity**: A ≻ B ∧ B ≻ C ⇒ A ≻ C
 - **Continuity:** If some lottery B is between A and C in preference, then there is some probability p for which the rational agent will be indifferent between getting B for sure and the lottery that yields A with probability p and C with probability 1 − p.
 - **Substitutability:** If an agent is indifferent between two lotteries A and B, then the agent is indifferent between two more complex lotteries that are the same except that B is substituted for A in one of them.
 This holds regardless of the probabilities and the other outcome(s) in the lotteries.